codeanticode/processing-android-tests/README.md

 * Android-Wallpaper-Test2: wallpaper sketch, Android Studio project with core library included as pre-built jar
 * Android-Cardboard-Test:	cardboard sketch, Android Studio project with core library included as full source
 * Android-WatchFace-Test:	watch face sketch, Android Studio project with core library included as full source
+* Android-Everything-Test: all of the above in a single Android Studio project with core library included as full source